plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

 Use this workflow when the client invokes an action, such as submit or executing the process, and the client must validate before allowing that action to proceed.

-1. Client already has or creates/configures `ValidationManager` and assigned values to the ValueHosts
+1. Client already has or creates/configures `ValueHostsManager` and assigned values to the ValueHosts

 2. User invokes the action, such as submit or executing the process